 By late fall or early winter, they're going to be out of the adult's territory... if they're still alive.
 Juvenile mortality is really high in the natural world and that dispersal - not having the adults to depend on for food - is the challenging time.
 That's make or break time.

 What was fortunate about this pair, this year and in previous years, is they're pretty tolerant of lots of people observing them from a safe distance.
 It doesn't mean they're tame, by any means: the distance to remain from them is still 75 feet, but people loved it.
 Because it's a treat, it's a great treat to get to see owls.

 I'm Katy Duffy.
 I'm the interpretive planner for Yellowstone National Park.

 Visit our keyboard shortcuts docs for details

 Great horned owls live in Alaska, Florida and virtually everywhere in-between, but people rarely get to see them because they mostly hunt at night.
-This spring, a pair of owls delighted crowds in Mammoth Hot Springs when they established a visible nest, and hunted during the day since that's when their local prey (the Uinta ground squirrel) is most active.
+During Spring 2014, a pair of owls delighted crowds in Mammoth Hot Springs when they established a visible nest, and hunted during the day since that's when their local prey (the Uinta ground squirrel) is most active.